Riyad191/codeSpireWeb/README.md

 # CodeSpire

- I built this project as my final project when I took MERN fullstack in a bootcamp, it is a bootcamp project idea that teaches four materials MENR fullstack, Java, Python and Data Analytics.
-I used the fullstack MENR tools to build CodeSpire project from back to front.
+This project was my final project when I was taking MERN fullstack course in a bootcamp, the project is a bootcamp website that has four different courses MENR fullstack, Java, Python and Data Analytics.
+I used the fullstack MENR (MongoDB, Express, Node.js, React) tools to build CodeSpire project from back to front.